vaibhavsagar/resume/resume.md

 *Student Ambassador* (March--November 2013): Represented the College for various recruitment events and activities and spoke to prospective students about living in Canberra and studying at the ANU.
-Ran labs in Processing for high schoolers as an introduction to programming.
+Ran labs for high schoolers as an introduction to programming.

 ### John XXIII College ###